 BFE Book Prize

-The British Forum for Ethnomusicology invites submissions for the biennial BFE Book Prize to recognise outstanding scholarship in ethnomusicology written in English.
-Both monographs and edited volumes published between 16th November 2019 and 15th November 2021 will be eligible for the 2022 prize.
-Entry details for the 2022 competition will be released in November 2021.
-(Co)authors and (co)editors must all be BFE members at the time of submission, while contributors to edited collections are welcome to join: https://bfe.org.uk/join-bfe
+The British Forum for Ethnomusicology invites submissions for the 2024 BFE Book Prize, to recognise outstanding scholarship in ethnomusicology written in English.
+Monographs and edited volumes published between 16 November 2021 and 15 November 2023 will be eligible for the 2024 prize.
+The book submission deadline is Thursday 1 February 2024.

 The 2020 BFE Book Prize is awarded to Benjamin Tausig for his 2019 book Bangkok is Ringing: Sound, Protest, and Constraint (New York: OUP).
 Benjamin Tausig’s monograph Bangkok is Ringing is a vivid, theoretically innovative ethnographic contribution to sound studies that listens attentively to the Red Shirt social protest movement in Thailand c.
 2010.
 Tausig sets out to examine the ‘knots of music, morality, dissent, and money that entangled Red Shirt performers and listeners’ (p.
 23).
 With great skill and dynamism, he leads the reader through a set of sonic niches, which collectively provide a vibrant portrait of the manifold sounds of protest.
 Unfolding over 16 chapters of provocatively differing lengths and through cleverly varied storytelling techniques, the book is laden with new questions and innovative perspectives.
 It radically expands the scope of what we interrogate as music and sound, to encompass activities such as megaphone speech and song, whistling, and vending cries.
 Moving beyond celebratory narratives of ‘protest songs’, Tausig insists that we also hear sound as ‘constraint’ as it becomes ‘transduced, refracted, and circulated simultaneously within architectures of concrete and semantics.’ (p.
 4) These architectures, Tausig argues convincingly, ‘erect barriers to what sound can do and where it can go.’ (ibid).
 Through the lens of an ethnography of protest, the book speaks to different audiences by offering novel understandings of musical economies.
 It serves as a rich and vivid historical document, and it affirms the political centrality of ethnomusicological research at a turbulent global moment.
 Tausig’s Bangkok is Ringing is superbly written—it turns its own pages—and admirably represents the best new writing in ethnomusicology today.